 We all know what plastic is, and we all use it.
 There is no getting away from this man-made material.
-In many ways, we have become reliant on plastic, for our packaging, to store food, toys, plastic chairs, and dozens of more applications.
-However, as environmental concerns grow it's useful to take a look at the life cycle of plastic.
+In many ways, we have become reliant on plastic for our packaging, to store food, toys, plastic chairs, and dozens of more applications.
+However, as environmental concerns grow, it's useful to look at plastic's life cycle.
 Where does it come from, and what happens to it when we discard it?

 We now know that plastic is causing problems for the environment.
 From animals ingesting it to depleting finite natural resources1.
 There’s little doubt that switching to more sustainable and eco-friendly alternatives will prove vastly better for the planet.

 Despite this, the demand is still there due to plastics' cost, durability, and ubiquity.
-Further, most of us still get through a great deal of disposable plastic yearly, all contributing to mountains of plastic waste that has to be dealt with.
+Further, most of us still get through a great deal of disposable plastic yearly, all contributing to mountains of plastic waste that must be dealt with.

 We use it largely because alternatives are less convenient or simply not yet widely available.
 And because consumer demand, although shifting, has yet to absolutely require manufacturers and retailers to change their ways.
-As such, despite the environmental costs, our supermarket aisles are still full of the stuff.
+Despite the environmental costs, our supermarket aisles are still full of the stuff.

-Meanwhile, let's take a deeper dive into the lifecycle of plastic to better understand both where it comes from and where it goes at the end of its useful life.
+Meanwhile, let's take a deeper dive into plastic's lifecycle to better understand where it comes from and where it goes at the end of its useful life.

 Known as a man-made polymer, the life cycle of plastic begins when we make new plastic materials using a number of resources mostly derived from crude oil.
 We can create the polymer from a number of oil-based compounds, which we can then manufacture into many shapes and variants.
 Across the world, we’ve created a huge volume of plastic.
-To date, estimates suggest that we have produced 8300 million metric tons of plastic8.
+Estimates suggest that we have produced 8300 million metric tons of plastic8.